 One of the things I truly enjoy is discovering a new artist.
-During a recent visit we happened to see a piece by artist Christie Younger that had come into the Shain Gallery.
+During a recent visit, we happened to see a piece by artist Christie Younger that had come into the Shain Gallery.
 I was immediately enchanted by the beautiful pink and yellow Lipstick Roses that stood out brilliantly against the grey background.
 It’s true that all it takes is seeing one painting to know that you are going to be an admirer for life, and I’m definitely in love with Younger’s work.

 When did you first know that you wanted to become an artist?

 I’ve always been an artist.
 As a child and on into adulthood I was constantly encouraged in the arts and involved in many different artistic educational opportunities.
 I was always creating whether it was painting, ceramics, drawing, etc, even basket weaving and paper making.
 I also was a lover of science and earned a degree in Biological Science in college.
-However it was not in my cards and eventually came full circle to art again.
+However, it was not in my cards and eventually came full circle to art again.
 I had a successful career in graphic design and marketing until I ended my day job to stay home with my three children.
-Long story short, I felt a bit lost on the inside, not complete without working and pursuing a certain independence that I wanted my children to have as an example.
+Long story short, I felt a bit lost on the inside, not complete without working and pursuing certain independence that I wanted my children to have as an example.
 I prayed about it and when I took the chance and started to paint for others to see, it took off immediately; creatively, skillfully, spiritually, and with my career.
-It was clear to me that this is what a I was meant to do, an answered prayer.
-Painting immediately became not only a career option but a very cathartic experience for me.
+It was clear to me that this is what I was meant to do, an answered prayer.
+At that point painting immediately became not only a career option but a very cathartic experience for me.